signal8/Exercise-02c-Explosions-and-Enemy/README.md

 Exercise for MSCH-C220

 A user-controlled ship for a space-shooter game.
-Recently added the ability to shoot at asteroids.
+With Asteroids that explode into smaller asteroids, an enemy ship that moves in a sine wave, and a method for player death, as well as a small invincibility window when restarting.
+Oh, and a small song to test out Unity's XM playback.
+Note to self, it works, but it doesn't use any loop points you set (at least in FastTracker).
 Created in Unity.

 ## Implementation